 Generally, the terms are probation, a fine, completing an alcohol awareness class, performing community service and other terms and conditions.
 Please note that, legally, one is not entitled to an expungement on a conditional discharge.
 However, some prosecutors will agree to sign-off on an expungement as part of the plea deal.

-At Breakfield & Associates, Attorneys, Georgia Criminal Defense Attorney, John Breakfield welcomes anyone with any minor / under 21 alcohol or criminal defense questions to Call or Email him.
+At A. Bishop Law, Georgia Criminal Defense Attorney, Anne Bishop welcomes anyone with any minor / under 21 alcohol or criminal defense questions to Call or Email.
 Please remember that all criminal defense initial consultations are free of charge.

-About the author: John Breakfield is a Georgia Criminal Defense Attorney with Breakfield & Associates, Attorneys in Gainesville, Georgia and handles matters regarding underage possession and criminal defense.
-The Georgia Defense Attorneys at Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), White County (Cleveland), Lumpkin County (Dahlonega), Gwinnett County (Buford, Duluth, Sugar Hill, Lawrenceville), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.
+About the attorney: Anne Bishop is a Georgia lawyer with A. Bishop Law in Gainesville, Georgia and handles various DUI / DWI, Marijuana Arrests and other Georgia Criminal Defense matters.
+The law office of A. Bishop Law can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), Jackson County (Jefferson, Braselton) White County (Helen, Cleveland), Lumpkin County (Dahlonega), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.